snackCake/docs/Broadleaf-Concepts/REST/REST-Endpoints.md

     - Updates the fulfillment group identified by the ID in the URI.
 Accepts a fulfillment group representation in JSON or XML format.
     - Query Params:
         - `priceOrder` (default true)

+- **/cart/fulfillment/group/{fulfillmentGroupId}/option/{fulfillmentOptionId}**: PUT
+    - Updates the fulfillment group identified by the ID in the URI.
+Sets the fulfillment option ID to the one provided.
+    - Query Params:
+        - `priceOrder` (default true)

+- **/cart/fulfillment/options**: GET
+    - Returns the list of fulfillment options on the cart.
+    - Query Params:
+        - `fulfillmentType` (required)

 - **/orders**: GET
     - Returns a list of orders.
 The order history is for the customer who's ID is passed in.